ClemLasne/PanorpaX/Transcriptome_assembly/Assembly_pipeline.md

 # 1. Trinity

 Run Trinity to assemble the transcriptome.
-Run in the directory containing the forward and reverse reads of each RNA-seq sample.
+Run in the directory containing the forward(R1) and reverse(R2) reads of each RNA-seq sample that were previously trimmed with Trimmomatic and had their quality controlled for with FastQC.

 **We used version [trinityrnaseq-v2.11.0](https://github.com/trinityrnaseq/trinityrnaseq/releases)**